EDUCBA

 6. Agile Model

-Nowadays this model is mostly preferred by software organizations to develop the application.
-It is the combination of the Iterative and Incremental model.
-Every release is broken into different small parts is called sprint and each sprint having one cycle of SDLC.
-The number of requirements should be varying in every sprint, at the last sprint we integrate the entire sprint and go for integration testing.
-For each sprint, there is a time limit (2 – 4 weeks) to complete.
+Software organizations mainly prefer this model to develop the application.
+It is the combination of the Iterative and Incremental models.
+Every release breaks into small parts called sprints, each having one cycle of SDLC.
+The number of requirements should vary in every sprint; at the last sprint, we integrate the entire sprint and go for integration testing.
+Each sprint has a time limit (2 – 4 weeks) to complete.
 It is also known as an adaptive model.

 Advantages: